 Fontane Therme Neuruppin

 A good day spa is not easy to find these days, especially one that is clean, well designed and family-friendly (or not family friendly, depending on what you’re looking for).
 The Fontane Therme in Neuruppin, Brandenburg, is definitely worth a visit on a cold day or if you just want to relax in the spa.
-It’s only a one hour ride from Berlin and is a perfect get-away from the busy city.
-You can also combine the trip with a short walk through the beautiful town of Neuruppin.
+It’s only a one hour ride from Berlin and a perfect get-away from the city.
+You can also combine the trip with a short walk through the quaint town of Neuruppin.

 Read the full review of the Fontane Therme, which has a gym, saunas, spa treatments and saltwater pools as well as swimming pools for you to enjoy.

 It takes about an hour to get to the Spreewald, an artificial forest and lowland that mainly consists of meadows and ramifications of the Spree – mostly famous for the regions Spreewaldgurken, the sour German pickles.
 On a mild and sunny day, jump into a boat (called Kahn here) with up to 7 other people and enjoy the pastoral atmosphere.
 Once you’re there, you’ll see that there’s a valid reason for why it’s the most visited region of Brandenburg.
 A visit to the Spreewald is especially popular during Easter, when the Sorbs start decorating the easter eggs in a ridiculous manner.

 For a more specific and ultra-luxe kind of escape to the Spreewald, even in the wintertime, look into Berlins most popular getaway destination: The Bleiche Resort & Spa.
 The Spreewald setting is here combined with a decadence usually reserved for kings and queens.
 A spa, restaurants, an intrinsic feeling for contemporary design and art, perfectly embedded into the former industrial bleachery estate.

 The Bleiche is a really high-end hotel, so prepare to spend a lot of cash here – but I can attest that it’s definitely worth it.